EHR Incentive Program (Meaningful Use) and QPP in West Virginia

 DECLARATION OF READINESS STATEMENT (posted June 22, 2018): The programs listed below will continue accepting registrations for all stages under Meaningful Use/QPP for the 2019 reporting period.
 It is the registrant's responsibility to know the requirements of the particular Federal Rule under which you are registering and reporting.

-Immunization Reporting for Meaningful Use
+Immunization Reporting for Meaningful Use/QPP

 Electronic Laboratory Reporting for Meaningful Use

-Cancer Reporting in Stage 2 Meaningful Use
+Cancer Reporting for Meaningful Use/QPP

 More information on electronic laboratory reporting can be found here.

 The West Virginia Cancer Registry is now enrolling EPs/ECs who wish to implement electronic reporting of cancer data from certified EHR systems for Meaningful Use/QPP.
 (Please note that hospitals cannot conduct cancer reporting under Meaningful Use/QPP.)